Grand Circle Island - Roberts Hawaii

 - Byodo-In Temple* – This picturesque Buddhist temple tucked in the Valley of the Temples is a half-sized replica of the 900-year-old temple in Japan.
 It has been featured in the TV series Hawaii Five-O, Magnum P.I., Lost and the 2001 movie Pearl Harbor.

-- Kualoa Ranch* – Enjoy a tram ride around one of the most scenic places on any of the Oahu tours.
+- Kualoa Ranch* – Stop for a no host lunch at one of the most scenic places on any of the Oahu tours.
 The sacred hill of Kauakahi-a-Kahoowaha, found here, was the key to the sovereignty of the Kingdom of Oahu.

 - Laie Hawaii Mormon Temple – The first temple built by the Latter Day Saints Church outside the continental United States, this beautiful complex features breathtaking lush tropical gardens of Hawaiian foliage and flowers, cascading water features and more.